 In 2021, as Irial had then exceeded nine years on the Board, a comprehensive review of the Chair's tenure including a shareholder consultation was conducted.
 On completion of the review, the Board concluded that it was in the best interests of the Company and its stakeholders including its shareholders, that the tenure of Irial be extended by a period of up to three years (or up to the 2025 AGM) as it would provide clarity and certainty for all stakeholders of the Group.
-Full details of the review process undertaken and the rationale for the Board's recommendation are outlined in the 2021 Annual Report on page 111.
+Full details of the review process undertaken and the rationale for the Board's recommendation are outlined in the 2021 Annual Report on pages 84 and 85, and in the 2022 Annual Report on page 111.
 At the 2022 AGM and the 2023 AGM there was strong support from the Company's shareholders for the Chair with approximately 93% of votes cast in favour of his re-election at both meetings.